somxr/ar-facemesh/README.md

 Click Configure then Generate.
 Click on Open Project.

-You should have all three libs
+You should have a project sln file with all three libraries included

-Copy
+Copy the following files from src to the root of your 'build' folder:
+- Textures
+- Shaders
+- shape_predictor_68_face_landmarks.dat

+Open the project and run it in Release mode, since Debug mode is too slow